teacheredu-euniwell/oer-diversity-inclusion/README.md

 What You Will Find in the Next Section
 ---
-In the next section we will take a closer look at four dimensions of diversity as well as four case-vignettes.
+In the next section we will look at a fictional case vignette about social origin and possible teacher responses.

 [^1]: Brüderl, J. (2019).
 Vorlesung Sozialstrukturanalyse. https://www.ls3.soziologie.uni-muenchen.de/studium-lehre/lehrmaterialien/ws-2019-2020/vorlesung-sozialstruktur_19.pdf